<< Click to Display Table of Contents >>

 Restoring Emailed Backups

 If someone (including yourself!) has sent you a DONATION database backup via an email, by using the Backup/Restore ⇒ Email Backup menu option, you can restore it to the program (replacing whatever is currently in the database) very easily.

-Note: Email Backups are not available with the free Lite version of DONATION, and thus restoring them is also not available.
-Also, users of the Local Network Client version of DONATION cannot restore backups - that must be done from the Local Network Server version.
+Note: Users of the Local Network Client version of DONATION cannot restore backups - that must be done from the Local Network Server version.

 Restoring a backup to the same computer it was made from should normally only be done if you have had your computer or hard drive die, and thus lost your database, or you have taken some action in DONATION that you need to reverse, there is no other way to reverse that action, and your backup is recent enough that you are willing to go back to it.

 The other time you might want to restore backups is if you have DONATION on multiple computers, with copies of the same database, and you are transferring that database between those computers.

 The email you received contains instructions for restoring the backup, but we will expand on them a bit here.

 If you are viewing the emailed encrypted backup file (usually named DONATION-YYYY-MM-DD.HH.MM.SS.DB.S4B, where YYYY-MM-DD.HH.MM.SS is replaced by the date and time the backup was made) as an attachment in an email program (or in My Computer, Computer, or Windows Explorer if you have saved the attachment), you can double-click on the file (or right-click on it and pick "Run" or "Open").
 That will then start or activate DONATION, and prompt you to confirm that you want to restore the emailed backup file.